ConjurTech/slate/source/includes/api/_fills.html.md

 * A fill is generated when an [order](#orders), that fills the make of another order, is created.
 * When an order containing a fill is [broadcast](#broadcast-orders), a trade is created.

+Look to the right for an example of a fill